Lighting technician, broadcasting/film/video

 Career prospects

-Most lighting technicians eventually specialise in a particular type of work because of the specific demands and knowledge required for different types of productions.
-In television, for example, you might specialise in live shows or outside broadcasts.
+Most lighting technicians eventually specialise in a particular area due to the specific demands and knowledge required for different types of productions.
+In television, for example, you might focus on live shows, studio-based programming or outside broadcasts.

-Some lighting technicians move into sound operations or combine sound and lighting expertise, while others move into special effects or production design.
+Some lighting technicians move into sound operations or combine sound and lighting expertise, while others transition into special effects, production design or event lighting.

 If you're working as a freelance technician, you may be able to supplement your income by training others, working for recognised course providers.
 Or you could offer your services to the photographic industry in addition to broadcasting, film and video.